vnmakarov/mir/MIR.md

          are interchangeable as insns themselves decide how to treat their value
      * `MIR_T_F` and `MIR_T_D` -- IEEE single and double precision floating point values
+     * `MIR_T_LD` - long double values.
+It is machine-dependent and can be IEEE double, x86 80-bit FP, or IEEE quad precision FP values
      * `MIR_T_P` -- pointer values.
 Depending on the target pointer value is actually 32-bit or 64-bit integer value
      * `MIR_T_V` representing any value absence (void type)
    * MIR textual representation of the types are correpondinly `i8`,